 Sayonara, Gangsters by Genichiro Takahashi

-There’s a ferris wheel that commits suicide, a prison guard that one day realises he isn’t actually a prison guard, names that kill people, a ‘Gila Monster’ that changes form every time you try to describe it, Virgil from Dante’s Inferno reincarnated as a refrigerator, and so much more.
+“Sayonara, Gangsters” is set in the future, in a bizarre world that we are introduced to in bits and pieces by the titular character.
+When I say this story is bizarre, I mean it’s the epitome of bizarre.
+There’s a ferris wheel that commits suicide, a prison guard that one day realises he isn’t actually a prison guard, names that kill people, a ‘Gila Monster’ that changes form every time you try to describe it, Virgil from Dante’s Inferno reincarnated as a refrigerator, and much more.

-Despite how out-of-the-world this story is, it is hauntingly and beautifully familiar.
+Despite how out-of-this-world this story is, it is hauntingly and beautifully familiar.
 There are values and emotions that we can all relate to: beauty, death, heartache, redemption, shame… The aforementioned ferris wheel screams and bleeds just like we do, and Virgil the Refrigerator retains his human consciousness and then goes on to question it, just as our poets and philosophers have.

 This story is a reflection of our world and our beings, but in one of those silly mirrors that make us look all out of whack, though still recognisable.